 Artificial intelligence and machine learning algorithms that can read lips from videos are nothing extraordinary, actually.

-In 2016, researchers from Google and the University of Oxford detailed a system that could lip-read and annotate movies with 46,8% accuracy.
+In 2016, researchers from Google and the University of Oxford detailed a system capable of lip-reading and annotating movies with 46,8% accuracy.
 Does it seem little to you?
-It already outclassed the 12,4% accuracy of a professional human lip reader.
+It already outperformed the 12,4% accuracy of a professional human lip reader.
 And there was no LIBS yet.

 LIBS and other similar solutions may help hearing impaired people to follow videos without subtitles.
 It is estimated that 466 million people worldwide suffer from hearing loss, which is about 5% of the world's population.
 By 2050, the number could rise to over 900 million, according to the World Health Organization.

 The AI method for reading the lip